-What to see in Vilnius is a common question for almost each visitor.
-It’s a capital city of Lithuania having an amazing combination of stunning architecture and impressive culture heritage.
+What to see in Vilnius is a common question for almost every visitor.
+It’s the capital city of Lithuania having an amazing combination of stunning architecture and impressive cultural heritage.
 Below are our top picks of amazing places you should consider to visit during your stay in Vilnius.

 1 Gediminas Tower

-Gediminas Tower is one of the best overview spot in Vilnius.
-From the tower’s roof you will be impressed by a fantastic 360 degrees panoramic view to the Vilnius Old Town and its surroundings.
+Gediminas Tower is one of the best overview spots in Vilnius.
+From the tower’s roof, you will be impressed by a fantastic 360 degrees panoramic view to the Vilnius Old Town and its surroundings.
 Thus, it’s a wonderful place for spending a romantic evening with your beloved ones.

 2 Vilnius Cathedral (Basilica)

 Vilnius Cathedral is located in the heart of the city center.
-All over the year many tourists visit the magnificent Cathedral due to its value for the Christian community and a stunning architecture of classicism period.
-Meanwhile, youth discovered the Cathedral Square as an essential place for skating and having fun with their friends.
-So, cheerful emotions and friendly people create a really pleasant atmosphere around the Vilnius Cathedral.
+All over the year, many tourists visit the magnificent Cathedral due to its value for the Christian community and the stunning architecture of the classicism period.
+Meanwhile, the youth discovered the Cathedral Square as an essential place for skating and having fun with their friends.
+So, cheerful emotions and friendly people create a really pleasant atmosphere around Vilnius Cathedral.
 You won’t be disappointed by adding that gorgeous Basilica to the list of what to see in Vilnius.

 3 Palace of the Grand Dukes of Lithuania